ember-cli-deploy/ember-cli-deploy/rfc/plugins.md

            /-- willUpload   confirm remote servers(S3, Redis, Azure, etc.)
           /
 upload -------> puts the assets somewhere(S3, Redis, Azure, Rackspace, etc.)
+          |     Note: a plugin that implements upload of the HTML file and
+          |           wants to support version activation should set
+          |           `currentVersion` on the `deployment` object to the ID
+          |           of the newly deployed version.
           \
            \-- didUpload    notify APIs (slack, pusher, etc.), warm cache